HHazard2002/ssm/README.md

 # SSM (Structured State Space Models)

 This repository contains implementations of two simple S4 (Structured State Space for Sequence) models, both trained on the MNIST dataset.
-The first implementation utilizes PyTorch, while the second is built entirely with NumPy.
+The first implementation uses PyTorch, while the second is built entirely with NumPy.

 ---